skypilot-org/skypilot/docs/source/running-jobs/distributed-jobs.rst

 .. _dist-jobs:

-Distributed Jobs on Many VMs
+Distributed Jobs on Many Nodes
 ================================================

-SkyPilot supports multi-node cluster provisioning and distributed execution on many VMs.
+SkyPilot supports multi-node cluster provisioning and distributed execution on many nodes.

 For example, here is a simple PyTorch Distributed training example: